peddyjet/peddyjet/README.md

-# About Lewisjet
+# About Peddyjet
-lewisjet is the owner of the software development firm X1 Games.
-His true name is Lewis Page, and is based in Lincolnshire, UK.
+Peddyjet is the owner of the software development firm X1 Games.
+Her true name is Katie Page, and is based in Lincolnshire, UK.

-# About Lewis Page
+# About Katie Page
-Hello; I'm Lewis Page.
+Hello; I'm Katie Page.
 I have been in software development since mid 2018, but I truly started early 2020.
 I am fluent in the languages of:
 - C#
 - HTML/CSS/JS
 - TypeScript
+- Python

 However, I also know the fundamentals of:
-- Python
 - F#
 - Bash
 - Lua